mamonu/boldbestpractice/docs/1_adhocscripts.md

 Notebooks are useful tools for interactive data exploration which is the dominant activity when working on the early phase of a new project or exploring a new technique.
 But once an approach has been settled on, the focus needs to shift to building a structured codebase around this approach while retaining some ability to experiment.

-## So what is the solution
+## So what is the solution?

 For R the use of [RStudio](https://www.rstudio.com/products/rstudio/), a fully fledged IDE ("Integrated Development Environment") is recommended.
+Thankfully that should not be a big change to an analyst as its the main way most people use R these days.

 ![RStudio](img/rstudioIDE.jpeg){ align=left }

-For Python VSCode is recommended.
+For Python [VSCode](https://code.visualstudio.com/) is recommended.

 ![VSCode](img/pyVSCODEIDE.gif){ align=left }